FelixOnline/v2/content/articles/2012-12-7-female-students-recruited-to-be-escorts.md

  - /news/3026/female-students-recruited-to-be-escorts
 imported: true
 comments:
+ - value: >
- - Which dont even begin to be paid off until the university course is over and theyre earning more than 21k A rather poor argument if you ask meSo no talk of blaming those who set up the system of high tuition fees in the first placeCouch
+     Which don't even begin to be paid off until the university course is over and they're earning more than 21k?
+A rather poor argument if you ask me.,So no talk of blaming those who set up the system of high tuition fees in the first place?,Couch?

 # Article Taxonomies
 categories: